 Feature scaling is performed when the dataset contains features that are highly varying in magnitudes, units, and ranges.
 The following is the details related to different kind of scaling as briefed above:

-- Min-max scaling: Min-max scaling, also known as feature scaling, is a method used to standardize data before feeding it into a machine learning algorithm.
-The goal of min-max scaling is to ensure that all features are on a similar scale ([-1,1] or [0, 1]), which makes training the algorithm more efficient.
-For example, imagine we are training a machine learning model to predict house prices.
+• Min-max scaling: Min-max scaling method is used to standardize data and ensure that all features are on a similar scale ([0, 1]).
+It makes training the model more efficient.
+For example, imagine we are training a model to predict house prices.
 If one of the features is the size of the house in square feet, we would want to make sure that this value is scaled appropriately before feeding it into the model.
 Otherwise, the model may place too much importance on this feature and produce inaccurate predictions.
-Min-max scaling can be used to achieve this goal by transforming all values so that they fall within a specific range (e.g., [0,1] or [-1,1]).
+Min-max scaling can be used to achieve this goal by transforming all values so that they fall within a specific range (e.g., [0,1]).
 The following is the formula for min-max scaling:

 x_scaled = (x1 -x1_min)/(x1_max – x1_min)